Errata list for "Error Control Coding" by Lin and Costello: Errata

-\item p.~40, lines 10--24: The theorem that $f(X)=q(X)g(X)+r(X)$ has a unique solution $(q(X),r(X))$ for given $(f(X),g(X))$, where the degree of $r(X)$ is less than the degree of $g(X)$, should not be called ``Euclid's division algorithm''.
+\item p.~40, lines 10--24: The theorem that $f(X)=q(X)g(X)+r(X)$ has a unique solution $(q(X),r(X))$ for given $(f(X),g(X))$, where the degree of $r(X)$ is less than the degree of $g(X)$, is usually not called ``Euclid's division algorithm''.
 The purpose of Euclid's division algorithm, often simply called the Euclidean algorithm, is to find the greatest common divisor of two integers or polynomials, see Section 7.5.

 \item p.~45, (2.19c): $(a_{i0}+a_{i1}+\cdots+a_{i,m-1}\alpha^{m-1})$ should be $(a_{i0}+a_{i1}\alpha+\cdots+a_{i,m-1}\alpha^{m-1})$.

 \item p.~53, line 3 from below: $GF(2^7)$ should be $GF(2^4)$.